 Up to 3 Gbps egress

 |This maximum bandwidth can only be achieved by using a

 bytes and a packet rate of 250,000 packets per second (pps).

 Cloud VPN only throttles egress IPsec traffic.
 It does not throttle ingress traffic.

 Refer to Network bandwidth for more details.

 Cloud VPN enforces quotas on resource usage for a variety of reasons.
-For example, quotas protect the community of Google Cloud Platform users by preventing unforeseen spikes in usage.
-Quotas also help users who are exploring GCP with the free tier to stay within their trial.
+For example, quotas protect the community of Google Cloud users by preventing unforeseen spikes in usage.
+Quotas also help users who are exploring Google Cloud with the free tier to stay within their trial.